Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 >Once we tried a “silent day”, when only I, as the lead, was available in case someone outside our team had an urgent question.
 The team productivity on that day peaked — developers did so much work.
 I would be happy to do days like that at least once a sprint but most of team members preferred to keep comm channels open.

-Reducing developer external contact just makes it that much harder for developers to have and share opinions.
+Reducing external contact just makes it that much harder for developers to have and share opinions.
 The above link also discusses attempts at clumping meetings to give more uninterrupted time but as [Paul Graham](http://www.paulgraham.com/makersschedule.html) describes that's not a real solution and also doesn't take into account the help that developers have to give each other all the time.